CI-Craftsman/Documentation/docs/commands.md

 ## Console

 Craftsman comes with a built in [REPL command](http://psysh.org) that makes it easy to explore your application in an interactive console.
-You can start the interactive console using:

-    php craftsman console

-This will bootstrap your application and start an interactive console.
-At this point you can interact with your application code and execute queries using your application’s models:

 ```
 php craftsman console